Bharat Mobility Expo 2024: Tata Curvv Exterior Detailed In 5 Images | CarDekho.com

 Headlights

-The vertically-aligned LED headlamps and fog lamps are fitted into a triangular housing at each end.
+The vertically aligned LED headlights and fog lamps are fitted into a triangular housing at each end.
 It also has a narrow air curtain with grooves that look like they are optimised for better airflow.

 Also Check Out: 2024 Bharat Mobility Expo: Tata Safari Red Dark Edition Unveiled